 One of the most interesting aspects of the 2013 Virginia gubernatorial race between Democrat Terry McAuliffe and Republican Ken Cuccinelli was an ad sponsored by the Conservative War Chest tagging McAuliffe as part of the “Gang of Five.”
 According to the ad, this group -- De

 Around 7:00 p.m. this evening, as the polls closed in Virginia’s 7th Congressional District, and as a populist, anti-Big Government and anti-Big Business challenger was about to record an amazing upset of the House majority leader in the GOP primary, an email arrived in TWS inboxes.
-It was from the White House Press Office, and consisted of the "DAILY GUIDANCE FOR THE VICE PRESIDENT" for Wednesday, June 11:

 In Washington, the wail of voices crying "shutdown" is so loud one can hardly hear anything else this morning.
 But the further away you get from our panicked capitol, the less alarmed people seem to be.
 On Wall Street, before the opening, Bloomberg headlined that: